zcop/opnsense-vm-images/README.md

 Using prefetched sets
 ---------------------

 This method is much faster, but requires pre-compiled base, kernel and packages sets.
 The `VERSION` option specifies which version of the sets to download.
+Typically, this should be set to the latest available version.

 VHDX image (Hyper-V), 8 GB root partition, no swap partition, EFI console, OPNsense 25.7.1-amd64, ZFS file system: